LaGamma/GammaGram/README.md

 The following **additional** features are implemented:

-- [x] Password must contain a capital letter, lowercase letter, a number, and be at least 8 characters long.
+- [x] Regex to check that password contains a capital letter, lowercase letter, and number.
+Password also must be at least 8 characters long.

 ## Video Walkthrough